 The page features dozens of videos and pictures showing UPS drivers interacting with dogs in a positive way.
 They even have photos of UPS drivers being greeted by deer, or goats jumping into their vehicles.
 The page has nearly 2 million likes, which is a massive following for such a niche page.
 They also have an Instagram for these photos, which has 175,000 followers….

 Snuff films exist.
-I started watching one a few years ago before I had to turn it off and shred it.
+I started watching one a few years ago to try to convince myself that it was all staged.
+I had to turn it off and physically shred it (kill it).
 High production values.
 An aristocratic mansion in europe (I think).
 Absolute rabid raging demonic depravity.
 Without getting too theological, the physical disc itself seemed to actually radiate evil, some kind of extrasensory perception of a howling, screaming, undead eternal horror .
 It was alive somehow.
 It still haunts me.

 From the 10th amendment center.
 The 10th, amendment, in case the infotainment/meducation complex didn’t tell you, happens to be a US constitutional amendment (i.e. part of the fundamental national legal document) which states quite plainly that most federal regulations are illegal.
 Period.
 Think the never-ending scam of the drug war for instance.
 Or the torture of latin america and the mideast.
 Or the wholesale looting being conducted by the non-federal non-reserve system and its allies on wall street.
 The founders were revolutionaries, after all.